 Avoid dipping below a size 14 font.
 Anything smaller than this will likely require squinting, which is not great for your customers (or their eyes).

 If your images are too large, that can also mess up the navigability of your website from a mobile device.
 To avoid this, consider including a size code (max-width: 100%) in your site’s CSS.
 That way, images will automatically adjust to fit the device’s screen.

 A mobile-friendly plug-in can work as a temporary fix to your mobile-friendliness issue.
-Some plug-ins from WordPress and Drupal can help to make your site more responsive on mobile devices.
+Some plug-ins from WordPress can help to make your site more responsive on mobile devices.
 These plug-ins do have their limitations, though, which is why it’s best not to rely on them long-term.

 Plug-ins and tweaks to images and font sizes are good first steps.
 If you really want to make your site mobile-friendly and ensure it’s on par with your competitors’ sites, it’s best to work with a professional.